jss367/jss367.github.io/_posts/2020-05-13-Deep-Learning-Code-Implementations.md

 PyTorch doesn't have as many pre-trained models as Tensorflow but there's still a lot there.
 If you're interested in computer vision [Torchvision Models](https://pytorch.org/docs/stable/torchvision/models.html) is a good place to start.

 Github user [qubvel](https://github.com/qubvel) has also created repos for PyTorch [segmentation](https://github.com/qubvel/segmentation_models.pytorch) models.

+The [PyTorch Image Models](https://github.com/rwightman/pytorch-image-models) repo has lots of different models in it, with more added all the time.
+Very up-to-date.

 ##### Object Detection